erushinj/moon-alarmingly-streamlined-spawngroups/README.md

             <ul>
                 <li>Experimental - groups have basic compositions but increase in size in the tougher assault waves</li>
                 <li>No heavy units in the easiest assaults, no light units in the toughest assaults</li>
+                <li>Special units are allowed to start spawning sooner than other Assault Styles</li>
             </ul>
         </td>
     </tr>